 Read at your own risk.
-Staying in hotels equally, if not more, inspiring than your destination may lead to extreme laziness, lack of tourism, excess alcohol consumption, increased pool time, outstanding food and a need to return to your destination, so that you can actually visit!
+Staying in hotels equally, if not more, inspiring than your destination may lead to extreme laziness, lack of tourism, excess alcohol consumption, increased pool time, outstanding food and a desperate need to return to your destination, so that you can actually visit!
+Unfortunately, with many of these, they’ll also require a second mortgage and don’t take points.
 These are the most inspiring hotels we’ve found anywhere in the world…

 IceHotel Jukkasjarvi, Sweden

 Located in Jukkasjarvi, Sweden, The IceHotel is truly something to behold.
 No two experiences at the hotel are the same, due to the fact that the hotel truly melts every year.
 True art.

 Year after year, a group of pure ice artisans form the IceHotel, offering guests one of the literally coolest places to sleep.
 If you’re going to stay in an ice hotel, make sure to grab a drink at the Svedka Bar to keep you warm.
 Prices start around $325 a night.

 Bambu Indah Glass Floor UdangHouse , Bali